-Key Risks Risk Description Mitigation/Measures Long-term sustainable supply of cocoa The Group is dependent on the sustainable supply of quality cocoa beans so that the Group is able to produce high-quality cocoa and chocolate products.
-Risk factors such as declining productivity attributable to aging trees, aging farmers and little interest from the next generation in becoming farmers, the conversion of cocoa bean fields to other, more attractive crops, and also the long-term impacts of climate change could lead to a shortfall in high-quality cocoa beans in the mid- to long-term.
-Under the umbrella of its overall sustainability strategy Forever Chocolate, the Group aims to improve the productivity and livelihood of farmers.
+Key Risks Risk Description Mitigation/Measures Long-term sustainable supply of cocoa and other agricultural raw materials The Group is dependent on a sustainable supply of quality cocoa beans and other agricultural raw materials so that it can produce high-quality cocoa and chocolate products.
+Environmental, social and governance risk factors such as declining productivity attributable to aging trees, aging farmers and little interest from the next generation in becoming farmers, child labor in supply chains, the conversion of cocoa bean and other raw material fields to other, more attractive crops, and also the long-term impacts of deforestation and climate change could lead to a shortfall in high-quality cocoa beans and other agricultural raw materials in the mid- to long-term.
+Under the umbrella of its overall sustainability strategy Forever Chocolate, the Group aims to improve the productivity and livelihood of farmers, eradicate child labor from its supply chain, become carbon and forest positive and have 100% sustainable ingredients in all of its products.
 Long-term measures also include the continuous evaluation and diversification of supply sources in origin countries, developing improved agricultural practices for cocoa farms and maintaining an industry dialogue with key stakeholders in origin countries.
 The Group's sustainability strategy and framework is described in more detail in the Sustainability section of the Annual Report and the annual Forever Chocolate Progress Report.
 Rapidly shifting consumer trends Rapidly shifting consumer trends may disrupt market and industry dynamics that could impact the future growth of the Group's business.
 Trend analysis by the Group's marketing and customer insight teams, together with cross- functional commercial teams working closely with customers, aim to identify trends early in the marketplace, both positive and negative.
-The Group constantly invests in R&D as part of a well-structured process, enabling the Group to develop products which proactively address new trends and changing demand patterns.
+The Group constantly invests in R&D as part of a well-structured process, enabling the Group to develop new products and capabilities which proactively address evolving trends and changing